 Grow Your Own Vegetables

-As well as planting ornamental plants, the fence line area is an excellent location to plant narrow, long vegetable garden beds.
-Your edible garden will make the space look authentic and functional as you make use of it to grow your own delicious food.
+As well as planting ornamental plants, growing your own vegetables is a wonderful fence line landscaping idea.
+The fence line area is excellent for planting narrow, long vegetable garden beds.
+Your edible garden will make the space look authentic and functional as you use it to grow your own delicious food, giving you two times the benefits via one simple idea.

 Consider Planting Pots

-Decorative pots are both eye-catching and practical as a landscaping consideration for the fence line area.
+Decorative pots are an eye-catching and practical landscaping consideration for the fence line area.
 Make sure you align the pots evenly and consider using different colored pots to match any outdoor color schemes that you have going on.
 To add some more color and make the area more aesthetically appealing, grow several varieties of plants in the same pot.